cloudpilot-emu/cloudpilot-emu/README.md

 # Known issues

--   The method that POSE uses to inject events into the virtual device can mess up the timing of games on PalmOS 3 and earlier.
-In particular, Lemmings is affected by this and runs too fast while the screen is touched.
-On PalmOS 4 the emulator uses a slightly different method that does not cause this issue.
 -   iOS: changing device orientation between portrait and landscape may mess up the layout of the app.
 This is an iOS bug that can be worked around by rotating the device by 180° in portrait and rotating back.